OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   Update slurmstepd processes with current SlurmctldHost settings, allowing for controller changes without draining all compute jobs.

-The migration process is now as discussed in bug_20070_ :
+The migration process for Slurm_ 23.11 and later is now as discussed in bug_20070_ :

 1. Stop slurmctld_.
 2. Update DNS SRV record (see next section).